LutzBoeckelmann/YADA/README.md

 ## First simple example

 In my opinion everybody who writes architectural tests needs a full and simple access to any dependency information which is retrievable from the code.
-Hence the first design goal is to provide the simplest possible interface providing any information needed to create an analyser.
+Hence the first design goal is to provide the simplest possible interface providing any information needed to create an analyzer.

 ```plantuml